turbot/steampipe-plugin-kubernetes/docs/index.md

 The Kubernetes plugin make it simpler to query the variety of Kubernetes resources deployed in a Kubernetes cluster using [Steampipe](https://steampipe.io).

-Apart from querying the deployed resources, the plugin also supports scanning the [Kubernetes manifest files](#supported-manifest-file-path-formats) from different sources, parsing the configured [Helm charts](#helm-configuration) and scanning all the templates to get the list of Kubernetes resources.
+Apart from querying the deployed resources, the plugin also supports scanning of [Kubernetes manifest files](#supported-manifest-file-path-formats) from different sources, parsing the configured [Helm charts](#helm-configuration) and scanning all the templates to get the list of Kubernetes resources.

 For example: